pivotal/docs-tap/scc/git-auth.hbs.md

           secrets:
           - GIT-SECRET-NAME
     ```
-Namespace Provisioner manages the service account and manual edits to it will not persist.
+Namespace Provisioner manages the service account and manual edits to it do not persist.

 ## <a id="more-info"></a>More information about Git